FAQs About Online RN to BSN Programs

 • Nursing Informatics

 In addition to the 24 general education credits required for the BSN, STU nursing students must take World Religions (3 hours) and Biomedical Ethics (3 hours) if they have not done so previously.
-Any classes not offered online at STU may be completed on campus, or through a local community college.
+Any classes not offered online at STU may be completed on campus or through a local community college.

 Are There Any BSN Prerequisites?

 Some online RN to BSN programs do require nursing prerequisites, usually for courses such as evidence-based practice.
 The type and number of classes you might need will depend on your school’s policies and degree requirements.
-Check with programs you are considering to learn more.

 STU’s online RN to BSN program does not require any nursing prerequisites.
 You can begin taking BSN classes as soon as you enroll.